sveltekit-service-manager

 const result = await ping.call('/health');

-ping.route('/health'); // "/api/v1/services/ping/health"
+ping.route('/health'); // /api/v1/services/ping/health

-POST with JSON body
+POST JSON

 await ping.call('/echo', { message: 'hello' });